-Independent, science-based information is vital for helping Europe understand the nature of its drug problem and to better respond to this problem.
-The role of EMCDDA is to provide the EU and its States with a factual overview of the European drug situation and a solid evidence base to support the drugs debate.
+Independent, science-based information is vital for helping Europe understand the nature of its drug problem and to better respond to it.
+The role of EMCDDA is to provide the EU and its Member States with a factual overview of the European drug situation and a solid evidence base to support the drugs debate.
 EMCDDA supplies data for policymakers to draw up informed drug laws and strategies.
-It also assists professionals and practitioners working in the field to pinpoint best practice and new areas of research.
+It also assists professionals and practitioners working in the field to pinpoint best practices and new areas of research.

 Video source: EMCDDA

-EASO was set up in 2011 to enhance practical cooperation among Member States on asylum-related matters and for assisting Member States in implementing their obligations under the Common European Asylum System.
+EASO was set up in 2011 to enhance practical cooperation among Member States on asylum-related matters and for assisting Member States in implementing their obligations under the Common European Asylum System (CEAS).

 The objectives of EASO are the following:

-In May 2016, as part of its proposed reform of the Common European Asylum System, the Commission presented a draft proposal to transform the existing European Asylum Support Office into a fully-fledged European Union Agency for Asylum.
+In May 2016, as part of its proposed reform of the CEAS, the Commission presented a draft proposal to transform the existing European Asylum Support Office into a fully-fledged European Union Agency for Asylum.

 The aim of the proposal is to strengthen the role of EASO and develop it into an agency which facilitates the implementation and improves the functioning of the CEAS.